ioluwayo/BME-808/README.md

 1. it first counts the number of 'N's and 'A's in a DNA sequence.
 2. It then looks for the longest nucleotide repeat in a DNA sequence. e.g: If dna =  'AACCCGCTTAAAAC'.
     The longest nucleotide repeat = 'AAAA' at location 10.
-A repeats 4 times
+'A' repeats 4 times

 ### Lab 4 ###
 Lab 4 involves the implementation of a global alignment algorithm known as the Needleman wunsch algortithm.